rugbyprof/4443-Internet-Programming/Assignment-2.md

 #### 7. Send me your stuff

-In an email with the subject: "4443 IP Info"
+- In an email with the subject: "4443 IP Info"

-Send me the following:
+>- Your Name
-- First and Last Name
+- Your github username
-- Ip Address
+- The ip address of your new server
-- Github username
+- My password (which is dictated to you above)